 You can also visit HIV 411 and search for an ASO using your postal code, or the name of your city or town.

 To find a settlement agency near you, click here.

 Your HIV status may affect your application to work in Canada.
 Canadian immigration law includes rules that may directly impact you if your health care costs are higher than the average Canadian.
 You can find detailed information about these rules and how they affect people living with HIV in the Canadian HIV/AIDS Legal Network’s resource Immigration and Travel to Canada for People Living with HIV: Questions and Answers.

 To find an AIDS Service Organization (ASO) or other HIV/AIDS programs near you, call the Ontario AIDS & Sexual Health InfoLine.
 For information in English and many other languages call: 416-392-2437 or 1-800-668-2437 (toll-free in Ontario), and for French call: 1-800-267-7432 (toll-free in Ontario).
 The InfoLine is free and anonymous.

 KNOW YOUR RIGHTS

 In Ontario, health care is confidential under the Personal Health Information Act.
 If you want to learn more about service providers’ privacy and confidentiality policies, do not be afraid to ask them directly.

-If you do not have a lawyer and require legal advice, contact Legal Aid Ontario for assistance in over 200 languages at 416-979-1446 or 1-800-668-8258 (toll-free).
+If you do not have a lawyer and require legal advice, contact Legal Aid Ontario for assistance in over 200 languages call: 416-979-1446 or 1-800-668-8258 (toll-free).
 If you do not qualify for legal aid, you can find a lawyer by clicking here.
 People with HIV who are new to Ontario can get free legal advice and information about immigration from the HIV & AIDS Legal Clinic Ontario (HALCO).
 To talk to a lawyer about HIV and your immigration status, contact HALCO at 416-340-7790 or 1-888-705-8889 (toll-free in Ontario).